The Philanthropy Thinker

 July 2017 – Amitabh Behar’s wake-up call to Indian philanthropy – The needle has swung the wrong way: it’s time for India’s philanthropy reckoning

-August 2017 – Filiz Bikmen on resilient philanthropy in Turkey – Keep on, keeping on: resilient philanthropy in Turkey
+August 2017 – Filiz Bikmen on why the times call for resilient philanthropy in Turkey – Keep on, keeping on: resilient philanthropy in Turkey

 September 2017 – Lisa Jordan on the promise of private foundations – Keeping faith with the promise of a private foundation

-October 2017 – Florencia Roitstein on the shortcomings of philanthropy in Latin America – Latin America: sharing philanthropy, not hoarding wealth
+October 2017 – Florencia Roitstein notes shortcomings in Latin America philanthropy – Latin America: sharing philanthropy, not hoarding wealth

-November 2017 – Halima Mahomed on philanthropy and tax justice – Global corporations avoid millions in tax – and philanthropy is benefiting!
+November 2017 – Halima Mahomed writes from South Africa about philanthropy and tax justice – Global corporations avoid millions in tax – and philanthropy is benefiting!

 Amitabh Behar is the executive director of the National Foundation for India.
 His areas of interest include governance and civil society, and his work focuses on topics relating to social action and government accountability.
 Behar is vice-chair of CIVICUS and convener of the National Social Watch Coalition, and was co-chair of the Global Call to Action Against Poverty (GCAP) from 2010-16.
 The Global Fund for Community Foundations called Behar ‘one of the leading experts on people-centred advocacy.’
 He joined the board of the Global Fund for Community Foundations in 2015.
 Previously, Behar worked as the executive director of the National Centre for Advocacy Studies.
 Behar has written for Alliance on the topic of philanthropy and its role in a democratic India.